Minemetero/Hello-IPs/README.md

 ## Disclaimer

-**Warning:**
+> [!WARNING]
-Hello-IPs is designed for authorized network management only.
+> Hello-IPs is designed for authorized network management only.
 The blocking methods, particularly the experimental ones (ARP Tornado, MAC Flooding, and ICMP Unreachable), may severely disrupt network communications.
 Use them only on networks you administrate.
 The author disclaims all liability for any illegal or improper use of this software.

 ## Contributing